Dry Skin/ Damaged skin barrier

 The Impact of Dry Skin and Dead Skin Buildup on Your Skin Barrier

-Your skin barrier is the first line of defense against environmental stressors, pollution, and bacteria.
-It keeps moisture in, protects against irritants, and helps maintain overall skin health.
-However, when dry skin and dead skin cells accumulate, they can weaken this protective barrier, leading to a host of skin issues.
+Your skin barrier is your first line of defense against environmental stressors, pollution, and bacteria.
+It keeps moisture in while protecting against irritants.
+This helps maintain overall skin health.
+However, when dry skin and dead skin cells accumulate, they can weaken this protective barrier.
+This can lead to various skin issues.

 What Causes Dry Skin and Dead Skin Buildup?

-Several factors contribute to dry skin and the buildup of dead skin cells, including:
+Several factors contribute to dry skin and the buildup of dead skin cells.
+Let’s explore these causes:

 Weather Conditions: Cold, dry air in winter and excessive sun exposure in summer can strip moisture from the skin.